|William Griffing created a web site for war-time correspondence between Jacob and Emily Bauer.|

 After the war, Jacob was active in veterans’ organizations.
 He died in 1931 at age 92, outliving his wife and most of his fellow veterans.
 Emily, with whom he had four children, died in 1900.
 (In A Broken Regiment, Lesley Gordon's excellent book on the 16th Connecticut, Bauer is featured.)

-In the grand scheme of things, there are no amazing revelations, no "aha!" moments in the Bauers' correspondence.
-The letters are merely a glimpse into the lives of a loving couple during the Civil War.
+There are no amazing revelations in the Bauers' correspondence, which provide a glimpse into the lives of a loving couple during the Civil War.
 At the very least, that alone makes them worth preserving and sharing with others.

 Let's keep history alive.